rancher/rancher-docs/docs/reference-guides/cluster-configuration/rancher-server-configuration/rke2-cluster-configuration.md

 - cloud-provider-config
 - private-registry

-Rancher delivers the files to target nodes, and sets the proper options in the RKE2 server.
+Rancher delivers the files to the path `/var/lib/rancher/rke2/etc/config-files/<option>` in target nodes, and sets the proper options in the RKE2 server.

 Example:
 ```yaml